dhammon/AttacksAndCountermeasures/textbook/04-NetworkServices.md

 > ip a
 > echo “KALI_IP_HERE google.com” > dns.txt
 > ```
 > Next, spoof the arp resolution between the Windows to Ubuntu VMs.
-Make sure to replace the `WIN_IP` with the IP address of the Windows VM and the `UBUNTU_IP` with the IP address of the Ubuntu VM.
+Make sure to replace the `INTERFACE` with the correct interface, the `WIN_IP` with the IP address of the Windows VM, and the `UBUNTU_IP` with the IP address of the Ubuntu VM.
 > ```bash
-> sudo arpspoof -t WIN_IP UBUNTU_IP
+> sudo arpspoof -i INTERFACE -t WIN_IP UBUNTU_IP
 > ```
 > You should have one Kali terminal opened that is spoofing traffic between the Ubuntu and Windows VMs.
 Next, open a second terminal and identify the network interface of the Kali VM (might be eth0).
 > ```bash